-IN WITNESS WHEREOF, the parties hereto have executed thi is Agreement as o of the date first written above.
+IN WITNESS WHEREOF, th e parties hereto have executed this Agreement as of the date first written above.

 GENERAL PARTNER:

 DCP MIDSTREAM GP LLC

 By:

+Name:

-Name: Title:
+Title:

 ORGANIZATIONAL LIMITED PARTNER:

 DUKE ENERGY FIELD SERVICES, LLC

 By:

 Name: Title:

+THE.

 LIMITED PARTNERS:

-All Limited Partners now and hereafter admitted as Limited Partners of the Partnership, pursuant to powers of attorney now and hereafter executed in favor of, and granted and delivered to the General Partner or without execution hereof pursuant to Section 10.2(a) hereof.
+All Limited Partners now and hereafter admitted as Limited Partners of the Partnership, pursuant to

+powers of attorney now and hereafter executed in favor of, and granted and delivered to the General Partner or without execution hereof pursuant to Section 10.2(a) hereof.

+Partiel of without execution hereof pursuant to Section 10.2(a) hereof.

 DEFS LIMITED PARTNER, LP

 By:

 Name:

 Title:

 A-75

-EXHIBIT A rst Amended and Rest
+EXHIBIT A